Services for Children and Their Parents (Back to Top)

 - Substance Abuse and Mental Health Services Administration(SAMHSA) SAMHSA works to improve the quality and availability of substance abuse prevention, alcohol and drug addiction treatment, and mental health services.

 - The National Institute of Mental Health (NIMH) .
 The mission of NIMH is to reduce the burden of mental illness and behavioral disorders through research on mind, brain, and behavior.

-- Department of Health & Mental Hygiene/Mental Hygiene Administration Create and manage a coordinated, comprehensive, accessible, culturally sensitive, and age appropriate system of publicly funded services and supports for individuals who have psychiatric disorders
+- Maryland Department of Behavioral Health Administration Create and manage a coordinated, comprehensive, accessible, culturally sensitive, and age appropriate system of publicly funded services and supports for individuals who have psychiatric disorders

 - Maryland Children’s Health Program (MCHP) MCHP uses federal and state funds to provide health care coverage to low-income children up to age 19 and pregnant women of any age.

 - Maryland State Department of Education Information about the divisions within the Maryland State Department of Education.

 Recent News: Children With Intensive Needs – (See All)Presented here are articles of interest and information on local, statewide and national initiatives on programming for Children With Intensive Needs

 - Announcing Request for Proposals # 2023-77 Care Coordination Services using the Wraparound Approach